shashank-samavedula/pocket-college/README.md

-# pocket-college
+# Pocket College

-Mobile application for online class conduction
+Implemented a Mobile application for online class conduction build using React Native and JavaScript as frontend and Firebase Database as backend.